+EotWG is situated five miles from Falmouth in Cornwall, UK.
 The site is fully autonomous for energy and water.
-The existing gardens will provide raw materials for on-site catering, and biofuel planted twelve years ago is now mature enough to be harvested to provide site-grown fuel for cooking.
-A selection of agricultural buildings will house basic educational spaces and camping facilities, allowing visitors to engage in a year-round programme of activities.
+A mix of traditional and perennial horticultures provide raw materials for on-site catering, and biofuel planted thirteen years ago provides site-grown fuel for cooking etc. A selection of agricultural buildings house educational/workshop spaces, and camping facilities allow visitors to engage in a year-round programme of activities.

-Please get in touch using the email below
+Please contact us using the email below.

 Or use the form to join our mailing list